cjavdev/twilio-tinker-time/01-understanding-sdks.md

 An SDK is a set of tools to build software for a particular platform.

-Typically, an SDK will include a bit more than just the library code and will often ship with documentation, debugging tools, tools for automated testing, and code examples.
+Typically, an SDK will include a bit more than the library code and will often ship with documentation, debugging tools, tools for automated testing, and code examples.